Reprinted from TLNT.com

 Building a foundation for success

-by Stacey M. Browning, Executive Vice President, Paycor
+by Stacey M. Browning, former Executive Vice President, Paycor